webrecorder/browsertrix/docs/deploy/ansible/digitalocean.md

 *Playbook Path: [ansible/playbooks/install_microk8s.yml](https://github.com/webrecorder/browsertrix-cloud/blob/main/ansible/playbooks/do_setup.yml)*

-This playbook provides an easy way to install BrowserTrix Cloud on DigitalOcean.
-It automatically sets up Browsertrix with, LetsEncrypt certificates.
+This playbook provides an easy way to install Browsertrix Cloud on DigitalOcean.
+It automatically sets up Browsertrix with LetsEncrypt certificates.

 ### Requirements

 To run this ansible playbook, you need to:

-* Have a [DigitalOcean Account](https://m.do.co/c/e0db3814e33e) where this will run.
+- Have a [DigitalOcean Account](https://m.do.co/c/e0db3814e33e) where this will run.
-* Create a [DigitalOcean API Key](https://cloud.digitalocean.com/account/api) which will need to be set in your terminal sessions environment variables `export DO_API_TOKEN`
+- Create a [DigitalOcean API Key](https://cloud.digitalocean.com/account/api) which will need to be set in your terminal sessions environment variables `export DO_API_TOKEN`
-* `doctl` command line client configured (run `doctl auth init`)
+- `doctl` command line client configured (run `doctl auth init`)
-* Create a [DigitalOcean Spaces](https://docs.digitalocean.com/reference/api/spaces-api/) API Key which will also need to be set in your terminal sessions environment variables, which should be set as `DO_AWS_ACCESS_KEY` and `DO_AWS_SECRET_KEY`
+- Create a [DigitalOcean Spaces](https://docs.digitalocean.com/reference/api/spaces-api/) API Key which will also need to be set in your terminal sessions environment variables, which should be set as `DO_AWS_ACCESS_KEY` and `DO_AWS_SECRET_KEY`
-* Configure a DNS A Record and CNAME record.
+- Configure a DNS A Record and CNAME record.
-* Have a working python and pip configuration through your OS Package Manager
+- Have a working python and pip configuration through your OS Package Manager

 #### Install